AppliedBioinformatics/BioNanoAnalyst/README.md

 Image ($pip  install Image)

 PyQt4 or PySide (https://www.riverbankcomputing.com/software/pyqt/download. or $pip install PySide.
-Please refer Issue #1)
+If you have problem in installing this package, please refer Issue #1)

 # Run BioNanoAnalyst